TonyQ7/iv1351-Dajue-Qiu/README.md

-# Teaching Allocation System
+# IV1351 Task 3 (Dajue Qiu Only)

-A command-line application for managing course layout and teaching allocation, developed for IV1351 Data Storage Paradigms Task 3.
+A command-line application for managing course layout and teaching allocation.

-## Prerequisites
+## To run, you need:

 - Java 14 or higher
 - Maven 3.6+